EDIorg/ECC/meetings/README.md

 Dir holds meeting notes, as needed. if you add material, please include your name and date in filename, please.

-# Next call: 2017-11-02 11:00-07
+# Next call: 2017-11-16 11:00-07
 ## Agenda
-* discuss presenting new datetime-related data checks to the LTER IMC during the November water cooler (Nov 13 @ 12 PDT)
-    * Margaret and Colin are traveling that day and not likely to attend
-    * anticipaged release date?
+* feedback from LTER IMC to report/discuss

-* review results of leadingTrailingWhitespace experiment, consider downgrade (all)
+* review results of leadingTrailingWhitespace experiment, consider downgrade
     * everyone had this action item:
         * add white space, upload to portal-s, see if there are problems
         * any results to report?
-* progress on
-    * dateTime congruence check (Duane)
-    * review numericFields check

 * potential new checks
     * header/attributeName match
     * consider checks for ecocomDP dataset (likely postponed)

-## Anticipating November release
+## November release
-* into production: dateTimeFormatString, dateTimeCongruence
+* FYI, would have gone into production 11/15: dateTimeFormatString, dateTimeCongruence